Brown-University-Library/geodata_pvdcrime/README.md

 To run the Jupyter notebook, first dowload RIGIS's [E-911 dataset](https://www.rigis.org/datasets/e-911-sites/explore) and move the `FACILITY_SITES_E911.dbf` file into the `code>inputs` directory.
 This file is too large to upload to GitHub.

 ## Download Instructions
 Navigate to the `outputs` directory.
-Open the `all` folder to find data across all years beginning 2023, or click on a specific year to download more limited results.
+Open the `all` folder to find data across all years beginning 2023, or open a specific year to download more limited results.
 Files can be downloaded individually or all together as a zip file for completed years.

 Completed years:
   * [2023](/outputs/2023/pvdcrime_2023.zip)